-We defined multiple scenarios for maintaining a systematic approach during analysis and testing.
-Scenarios refer to actions of hypothetical legitimate users (Alice, Bob) and attackers (Mallory, Trudy), as in Figure 4.
-Individual steps are available in supplemental materials as Appendix A. These scenarios cover the common functionalities offered by the Bigscreen application: 1.
-Passive stay in lobby, 2.
-Creation of a public room, 3.
-Creation of a private room, 4.
-Conducting a private meeting, and 5.
-Transitioning between rooms.
+- 1. Passive stay in lobby,

+- 2. Creation of a public room,

+- 3. Creation of a private room,

+- 4. Conducting a private meeting, and

+- 5. Transitioning between rooms.

 4.2.
-Phase I - Reconnaissance
+Phase I - reconnaissance

 We focused on Open Source Intelligence (OSINT) that could reveal inner parts of the Bigscreen system.
-We analysed job offers from the Bigscreen company and found out how does application's codebase look like.1 Furthermore, Bigscreen's blog contained information about the application's updates and posts about their development.2
+We analysed job offers from the Bigscreen company and found out how does application's codebase look like.
+Furthermore, Bigscreen's blog contained information about the application's updates and posts about their development.

-Our previous forensic research [25] identified several artifacts left on the hard drive by the Bigscreen application.
+Our previous forensic research (Yarramreddy et al., 2018) identified several artifacts left on the hard drive by the Bigscreen application.
 We uncovered that the application's UI elements were controlled by JS (with jQuery) in a limited built-in web browser and the UI had bindings to the application's core layer.

 4.3.
-Phase II - Laboratory Setup & Tool Sets
+Phase II - laboratory setup & tool sets

-The testing and analysis described in the study was carried out in a controlled laboratory environment similar to our previous work [25].
+The testing and analysis described in the study was carried out in a controlled laboratory environment similar to our previous work (Yarramreddy et al., 2018).
 The tools and equipment useful for the analysis are listed respectively in Table 1 and Table 2.
 The network topology used for experimentation purposes is depicted in Figure 5.